xzhangfordham/CISTutorials/unixTutorialTwo.md

 How can you view the last 15 lines of the file?

-## 2.5 Searching the contents of a file
+## Step 5: Searching the contents of a file
 ### Simple searching using less
 Using **less**, you can search though a text file for a keyword (pattern).
 For example, to search through **nytimes.txt** for the word **nytimes**, type